Goat meat: In cuisine

-Goat is both a staple and a delicacy in world's cuisines.
-The cuisines best known for their use of goat include African cuisine, Middle Eastern, North African, East African, West African, Indian, Indonesian, Nepali, Bangladeshi, Pakistani, Mexican, Caribbean (Jamaica), and Ecuadorian.
-Cabrito, or baby goat, is a very typical food of Monterrey, Nuevo León, Mexico; in Italy it is called "capretto".
+Goat meat is both a staple and a delicacy in the world's cuisines.
+The cuisines best known for their use of goat include African cuisine, Middle Eastern, Indian, Indonesian, Nepali, Bangladeshi, Pakistani, Abruzzese, Mexican, Caribbean (Jamaica), Haitian cuisine, Dominican cuisine and Ecuadorian.
+Cabrito, which is baby goat, is a typical food of Monterrey, Nuevo León, Mexico; in Italy it is called "capretto".
 Goat meat can be prepared in a variety of ways, such as being stewed, curried, baked, grilled, barbecued, minced, canned, fried, or made into sausage.
-Goat jerky is also another popular variety.
+Goat jerky is another popular variety.

 Africa

-In Africa, among the Chaga people of Tanzania, a ceremonial goat (locally called ndafu) is gutted and roasted whole as part of a centuries-old tradition.
+Goat meat is used in a great number of traditional ceremonies in many parts of Africa.
+In Kenya, for instance, it is more likely to find a goat slaughtered in many a household, as opposed to a cow or even chicken.
+Much "choma" or barbecued meat is made with goat meat and is a great delicacy in many parts of the country.
+Among the Chaga people of Tanzania, a ceremonial goat (locally called ndafu) is gutted and roasted whole as part of a centuries-old tradition.
 The ceremonial goat is the preferred replacement to the wedding cake used in many weddings around the world.

 Europe

-Southern Italian, Greek, Serbian, and Portuguese cuisines are also known for serving roast goat in celebration of Easter (in Italian cuisines, goat is used in spaghetti bolognese and lasagna as an alternative for beef), with the North of Portugal serving it as well on Christmas day; goat dishes are also an Easter staple in the alpine regions of central Europe, often braised (Bavaria) or breaded and fried (Tyrol).
+Italian, Greek, Serbian, and Portuguese cuisines are also known for serving roast goat in celebration of Easter, with the North of Portugal serving it as well on Christmas Day; goat dishes are also an Easter staple in the alpine regions of central Europe, often braised (Bavaria) or breaded and fried (Tyrol).

 North America

-Goat has historically been less commonplace in American, Canadian and Northern European cuisines but has become more popular in some niche markets, including those that serve immigrants from Asia and Africa who prefer goat to other meat. the number of goats slaughtered in the United States has doubled every 10 years for three decades, rising to nearly one million annually.
+Goat has historically been less commonplace in American, Canadian and Northern European cuisines but has become more popular in some niche markets, including those that serve immigrants from Asia and Africa who prefer goat to other meat.

 While in the past goat meat in the West was confined to ethnic markets, it can now be found in a few upscale restaurants and purveyors, especially in cities such as New York City and San Francisco.
-Costco stores in the Philadelphia suburbs keep whole frozen goats in a Halal case.
+"Conscious consumers" in America who prioritize buying food consistent with their values have been assessed as seeing wild-caught rangeland goat meat as more environmentally sustainable and healthy than other red meats.
+Meanwhile, Costco stores in the Philadelphia suburbs keep whole frozen goats in a Halal case.

 Brady, Texas has held its Annual World Championship BBQ Goat Cook-Off annually since 1973.